Can you provide a business with context-aware, grounded compliance guidance, while safeguarding the sensitive data?

 We underestimated the PII surface area.
 Our first PII field map was embarrassingly small.
 By the time we audited every migration file, it had grown by an order of magnitude.
 PII hides in fields you don't expect: a completer's title on a violence incident log, an escort name on a physical security access record, payout details on a partner record.
 The lesson: PII mapping isn't a one-time exercise.
 It has to evolve with your schema.

 One security gate, not multiple.
 We originally built PII pre-screening into individual upload components.
 When a new upload path was added, it didn't get the check.
-We learned the hard way: one shared function that every upload component calls, enforcing every step in order.
-Now every upload entry point goes through a single gate covering file size, file type, PII scan, and binary file warning.
-No component can skip a step.
+We learned the hard way: one shared function that upload components call, enforcing every step in order.
+Now supported upload paths go through a single shared gate covering file size, file type, PII scan, and binary file warning, which makes it much harder for a new upload path to quietly skip a check.

 Where We're Headed